|

 Request for Photo use 7/7/08 Mr. Fenner: I currently am

-specialist.
-Part of interview process involves a 10 minute educational
+development specialist.
+Part of interview process involves a 10 minute

-presentation.
-There will be 15 people present and I have decided to give
+educational presentation.
+There will be 15 people present and I have

-selection.
+up and stocking selection.
 I would really appreciate it.
-Thank you very much,
+Thank you very

-Craig Carlson <Craig, my work is free to use for all non-commercial
+much, Craig Carlson <Craig, my work is free to use for all

 http://wetwebmedia.com/WWMUsePolicyStmt.htm Bob Fenner>